boystrange/ProgramVerification/src/Chapter/Imp/HoareLogic.lagda.md

-To simplify the proof of the theorem, we begin with two lemmas stating respectively that under the hypothesis that `[ (λ s → P s ∧ bval b s == true) ] c [ P ]` is valid, the assertion `P` is a loop-invariant for `WHILE b DO c` and that if its execution terminates in a state `t` then `bval b t == false`.
+To simplify the proof of the theorem, we begin with two lemmas stating respectively that under the hypothesis that `[ (λ s → P s ∧ bval b s == true) ] c [ P ]` is valid, the assertion `P` is a loop invariant for `WHILE b DO c` and that if its execution terminates in a state `t` then `bval b t == false`.

 ```